-With the expected payload and route capacity of electric collection trucks comparable to diesel trucks, we look forward to beta testing fully electric vehicles, particularly given our encouraging experience from utilization of a hybrid unit since 2021.
-The fully electric trucks operate quietly, generate zero emissions and are expected to provide considerable operating cost savings relative to comparable diesel trucks, although at an initial cost premium.
-We look forward to expanding the use of alternative fuel vehicles in Waste Connections' fleet.
+With the expected payload and route capacity of electric collection trucks becoming more comparable to diesel trucks, we look forward to beta testing fully electric vehicles, particularly given our encouraging experience from utilization of a hybrid unit since 2021.
+The fully electric trucks operate quietly, generate zero emissions and could provide operating cost savings relative to comparable diesel trucks, although at an initial cost premium.
+We look forward to proving the technology and expanding the use of alternative fuel vehicles in Waste Connections' fleet.